Past Team MembersPhDs (& dissertations), Postdocs, Post-bacs

 Akira Omaki (1980-2018)

 Assistant Professor, University of Washington

-Akira is a man with a plan.
-His overarching interest is in learning, but he investigates this through the window of language processing, how adults and children perceive the target language.
-He taught us about the importance, and the perils, of child language processing.
-And he’s pretty handy as a syntactician, too.
-Originally from Hokkaido in northern Japan, he has also worked in Hawaii and in Switzerland.
-He was on the faculty nearby at Johns Hopkins U from 2011-2016 before starting his current position in Seattle.
+Akira was a man with a plan.
+His overarching interest was in learning, but he investigated this through the window of language processing, how adults and children perceive the target language.
+And he was pretty handy as a syntactician, too.
+Originally from Hokkaido in northern Japan, he also worked in Hawaii, Switzerland, Johns Hopkins U, and Seattle.
+He will be sorely missed.
+See Remembering Akira.